Phinease/INFO_232/README.md

-# INFO 232 Shuangrui CHEN
+# Basic of Sklearn in INFO 232

+Université Paris Saclay

+Professor: Isabelle Guyon

+All the homeworks of INFO 232 about Basic of Sklearn

     TP0
     >> ./TP0/TP0.ipynb